 - 1. No bare shoulders or midriff. - 2.
 No shirts advertising alcohol or tobacco products. - 3.
 No shirts with vulgar language or messages. - 4.
-Shorts must have at least a 7inch inseam (or 3" above kneecap). - 5.
+Shorts and skorts must be of an appropriate and proper length.
+The length must fall below your middle finger when arms and hands are at rest to the side.
+Students whose shorts or skorts do not fall within an appropriate length will be asked to change. - 5.
 No Yoga pants, biker shorts or leggings are allowed, unless covered by shorts or skorts. - 6.
-Skirts/skorts no shorter than 3 inches above the kneecap.

-- 7. Shirts must fully cover/meet top of pants at all times, even while bending or reaching. - 8.
+Shirts must fully cover/meet top of pants at all times, even while bending or reaching. - 7.
 No writing on seat of pants.